munificent/game-programming-patterns/book/data-locality.markdown

 </aside>

-Some people feel focusing on data locality also goes against the grain of object-orientation.
-In their minds, OOP is about each *object* taking care of itself.
-As we'll see, this pattern thrives on dealing with *collections* of homogenous objects.

-Personally, I think OOP is more about each *class* taking care of its instances, so I believe the nice things we get from OOP like data hiding still apply here.
-There may be times where you need to open up an object's internal structure more than you would like to please outside code wanting to get at its data directly in a certain order, but I'm not enough of an OOP purist to be really bothered like that.
-As always, there are challenging trade-offs.
-That's what makes it fun.
+In order to please this pattern, you will have to sacrifice some of your precious abstractions.
+The more you design your program around data locality, the more you will have to give up inheritance and interfaces, and the benefits those tools can provide.
+There's no silver bullet here, just challenging trade-offs.
+That's what makes it fun!

 ## Sample Code

-OK, it's time for a confession.
-My goal for this part of the chapter was to show you a little skeleton of a game loop that was processing a bunch of game objects.
-I was going to show a complete example that demonstrated worst case cache usage so you could run it and see for yourself.
-Then we'd optimize so you could see the difference.

-What I got instead was a lesson in how tricky controlling cache usage is.
-Every time I tried to rearrange my sample program into pieces that made sense in the context of the chapter, the cache usage changed dramatically.
-Cache usage is *highly* context dependent.
-Even the order that functions are written in your source file can affect things.
-This means that a piece of code can have different caching behavior just by putting it in a program with other code.

-Instead of trying to shoehorn a teaching sample and a tight benchmark into one single example program, I'm going to do something I think is ultimately more useful.
-Instead of a monolithic example, we'll walk through a few small examples each showing one common technique used to make code more cache friendly.
+If you really go down the rathole of optimizing for data locality, you'll discover countless ways to slice and dice your data structures into pieces your CPU can most easily digest.
+To get you started, I'll show an example for each of a few of the most common ways to organize your data.
+We'll cover them in the context of some specific part of a game engine, but (as with other patterns), keep in mind that the general technique can be applied anywhere it fits.

 ### Contiguous arrays

-Let's start with the quintessential example of re-organizing a game architecture to be more cache friendly.
-We'll start with a typical <a href="game-loop.html" class="pattern">Game Loop</a> that processes a bunch of game entities that are organizing using the <a href="component.html" class="pattern">Component</a> pattern.
+Let's start with a <a href="game-loop.html" class="pattern">Game Loop</a> that processes a bunch of game entities.
+Those entities are decomposed into different domains -- AI, physics, and rendering -- using the <a href="component.html" class="pattern">Component</a> pattern.
+The game entity class looks something like this:

-Each game entity has components for AI, physics, and rendering.
-So you have a game entity something like this:

 ^code game-entity

-Each component will have a relatively small amount of state, maybe little more than a few vectors or a matrix, and then a method to <span name="update">update</span> it.
-The details aren't important here, but imagine something roughly like:
+Each component has a relatively small amount of state, maybe little more than a few vectors or a matrix, and then a method to <span name="update">update</span> it.
+The details aren't important here, but imagine something roughly along the lines of:

 <aside name="update">

-Like the name implies, these are a few examples of the <a href="update-method.html" class="pattern">Update Method</a> pattern.
+As the name implies, these are examples of the <a href="update-method.html" class="pattern">Update Method</a> pattern.
 Even `render()` is this pattern, just by another name.

 </aside>

 ^code components

-The game maintains a big list of pointers to the entities in the world.
-Each spin of the game loop, this needs to happen:
+The game maintains a big array of pointers to all of the entities in the world.
+Each spin of the game loop, this needs to happen, in this order:

 1. Update the AI components for all of the entities.
 2. Update the physics components for them.
 3. Render them using their render components.

-Lots of game engines implement that something like this:
+Lots of game engines implement that like so:

 ^code game-loop

 Before you ever heard of a CPU cache, this looked totally innocuous.
 But by now you've got an inkling that something isn't right here.
-This code hates the cache.
-It is spitting in the cache's coffee.
+This code isn't just thrashing the cache, it's taking it around back and beating it bloody.
 Here's what it's doing:

 1. We've got a list of *pointers* to game entities.
 For every game entity in the world, we have to traverse that pointer.
 That's a cache miss.